department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 **At least one of these must be true.
 The Veteran:**

 - Died on or after November 1, 1990, **or**
-- Was buried in an unmarked grave who served before September 7, 1980, **or**
+- Was buried in an unmarked grave and served before September 7, 1980, **or**
-- Was buried in an unmarked grave who served for 24 months or longer, or who died while on active duty (including training) after September 7, 1980
+- Was buried in an unmarked grave and served for 24 months or longer, or died while on active duty (including training) after September 7, 1980

 **Note:** An eligible spouse or other family member buried in a national cemetery, state or tribal Veterans cemetery, military post cemetery, or military base cemetery may also be eligible for these memorial items.